MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 02/01-MiniLab_Create_VMs_inside_an_availability_set.md

 1. It takes a few minutes to create and configure both VMs.
 When it finishes, you will have two virtual machines distributed across the underlying hardware.

-1. On the searchbar at the top of the window, write **Resource Groups** and select the service of that name
+1. On the search bar at the top of the window, write **Resource Groups** and select the service of that name

 1. Once on the resource groups view, select **myResourceGroup**

-1. On the window that appears to the right, you will see all the resources contained by `myResourceGroup`.
+1. From the resources contained by `myResourceGroup`.
 Select **myAvailabilitySet**

 1. You should see how the VMs are distributed across the two fault and update domains.